-Kids usually experience this as newfound freedom to accommodate last minute events.
-If you can call for a pick-up versus having everything prearranged, hanging out with friends and other last minute social events are possible.
+Kids usually experience this as a newfound freedom to accommodate last minute events.
+If you can call for a pick-up versus having everything prearranged, hanging out with friends and other last-minute social events are possible.

 4. Stay Safe

-Using an iPhone, iPad or similar smartphone with the Tecla Shield, these users can now make calls for assistance, and even share their location in real time with family members through tools like Google Latitude using the same switches they are familiar with for mobility.
+Using an iPhone, iPad or similar smartphone with tecla-e, these users can now make calls for assistance, and even share their location in real time with family members through tools like Google Latitude using the same switches they are familiar with for mobility.

 5. Control their Home